A Digital Accessibility Quick Reference Guide

 HLS Color Wheel

 HSL stands for Hue, Saturation, and Luminance.
-When choosing colors that meet WCAG color contrast requirements, I find this system easier to use than RGB or hexadecimal systems.
+When picking colors that meet WCAG color contrast requirements, this system is often easier to work with than RGB or hex codes.

 Hue

-Sometimes called: true color, pure color, color family.
+Also called: pure color, true color, color family

 Color wheel with 12 primary colors of the HSL color system.